Characterized as vulnerable

 at very young stages greyish brown with white margin, becoming

-pale grey brown to brown, darker at the centre.
+pale grey brown, darker at the centre, sometimes stained with red-brown spots with age.
 Lamellae

 23-29 reaching the stipe, ascending, narrowly adnate or

 emarginate, sometimes decurrent with a tooth, rugulose and

 dorsally intervenose with age, pale grey to brownish.
 Stipe